-Best Legends to use in Apex Legends Season 5: Ultimate tier list | Dexerto.com
+Best Legends to use in Apex Legends Season 5: Ultimate tier list - Dexerto

 Wraith

-No surprises here, Wraith has consistently been among the most powerful Legends in the game, thanks to a number of inherent advantages she has.
+No surprises here, Wraith has consistently been among the most powerful Legends in the game.
+This is thanks to a number of inherent advantages she has.

-Not only is her character model very small, her Tactical Ability, named 'Into the Void', grants her temporary invisibility (mostly) and invincibility to damage.
-This ability charges up fairly fast too, and is an absolute lifesaver in numerous situations.
-It's quite often the difference between life and death.
+Not only is her character model and hitbox tiny, her Tactical Ability named ‘Into the Void’ grants her temporary invisibility (mostly) and invincibility to damage.
+This ability charges up fairly fast, too, and is an absolute lifesaver in numerous situations.
+It’s quite often the difference between life and death.

-Her Ultimate, the Dimensional Rift is great for team play too, to help your squad get to safety and escape enemies or the storm.
-You do have to be careful to avoid enemies using it too though.
+Her Ultimate, the Dimensional Rift, is great for team play.
+It helps your squad get to safety and escape enemies or the storm.
+You do have to be careful to avoid enemies using it too, though.

-The 5% increase in damage taken isn't enough to knock Wraith out of the S Tier, and she remains a massive asset to any squad, and is the ideal choice if playing solo.
+The 5% increase in damage taken isn’t enough to knock Wraith out of the S Tier.
+She remains a massive asset to any squad and is the ideal choice if playing solo.

 Gibraltar